The eighth episode of Gravity Falls.

-- Un-Person: Apparently, USA government was so ashamed of their real 9th president (who also founded Gravity Falls) so they completely erased him from history, officially calling William Henry Harrison 9th.
-This makes President Trembley 8 1/2th.
+- Un-person: Apparently, the US government was so ashamed of their real 9th president (who also founded Gravity Falls) that they completely erased him from history, officially calling William Henry Harrison the 9th.
+This makes President Trembley 8th 1/2th.

 - Wham Line: "This is Sheriff Blubs, we've got a Code Sepia!"